What is insomnia, and what causes it?

-- Short-term insomnia usually is due to ongoing stressful lifestyle or events, medication side effects or medical conditions and lasts for one to three weeks.
+- Short-term insomnia usually is due to ongoing stressful lifestyles or events, medication side effects, or medical conditions and lasts for one to three weeks.

 - Chronic insomnia (long-term insomnia) often results from depression, digestive problems, sleep disorders, or substance abuse and continues for more than three weeks.

-Transient insomnia may progress to short-term insomnia and without adequate treatment, and short-term insomnia may become chronic insomnia.
+Transient insomnia may progress to short-term insomnia, and without adequate treatment, short-term insomnia may become chronic insomnia.

-Among the medications and substances that can contribute to insomnia are:
+Some of the medications and substances that can contribute to insomnia are

 - caffeine and coffee,